Method Man is a way of life.

 In the ready position

 “When I wrote Method Man, I was like 15 or 16 years old, 17 or 18… my mind works crazy.
 I don’t know where I heard these records before, but they were etched in my head,” said Method Man.
-The inspiration for the song came from the likes of Masta Ace, Bootsy Collins, Michael Jackson, The Beatles, and Hall & Oates.
+The inspiration for the song came from Masta Ace, Bootsy Collins, Michael Jackson, The Beatles, and Hall & Oates.

-Method said the story of how the song came together goes like this: “RZA and me were in his house one day and he was making beats.
+Method Man said the song came together like this: “RZA and me were in his house one day and he was making beats.
 That’s when he made the ‘Wu-Tang Clan Ain’t Nuthing ta F’ Wit’ beat and he made the ‘Method Man’ beat.
 I happened to be there first, so I got to jump on it first.
 I had wrote this rhyme after I heard the Michael Jackson song [“Come Together”]—it was a remake of The Beatles song—it just fit perfect with the whole beat and everything, so we just put that shit down… and the beginning was a mixture of Hall & Oates, ‘Method of Modern Love,’ and the ‘Man’ part came from ‘Music Man’ by Masta Ace.”

 Method Man said, “[Getting a solo song] just happened.
 In the same breath, GZA had his solo joint on there too.
 I don’t know why RZA did ‘Method Man’ first.
 I guess it was a sign of the times and what people were actually listening to.
 Leaders [Of The New School] and a few other groups [with] that frantic style where it was just all over the place were popular at that time.
 I guess RZA being who he was and being so in tune with what the flavor was, he was like, ‘Yeah.
 We gonna put this ‘Method Man’ joint on because this is something nobody has ever heard before.’